-You should always seek professional advice from an attorney after an accident.
-This is true regardless if you think you have a case or if you’re going to file a claim or lawsuit.
+You should always seek professional advice from a qualified, experienced Rhode Island attorney for any accident that occurs in Rhode Island.
+This is true whether or not you think you have a case or aren’t yet sure you want to file a claim or lawsuit.

 With over 30 years of experience in Rhode Island law, we’ve never seen a person regret getting a professional opinion following a personal injury incident.
 From slips and falls to auto accidents and everything in between, what you don’t know can hurt you.

-Here are the top five reasons to discuss your car accident or personal injury with a Rhode Island lawyer:
+Here are the five urgent reasons to discuss your car accident or personal injury with us:

 Reason #1: Time is of the Essence